-- 11 At least one visitor car space is to be accessible and be provided within the site for every 6 apartments or part thereof. - At least one visitor parking space is to comply with the dimensional and locational requirements of AS2890.6. - One visitor parking bay is to be provided with a tap, to make provision for on-site car washing. - 14 A clearly signposted parking bay for temporary parking of service and removalist vehicles is to be provided.
+- 11 At least one visitor car space is to be accessible and be provided within the site for every 6 apartments or part thereof, and is to comply with the dimensional and locational requirements of AS2890.6. - 12 One visitor parking bay is to be provided with a tap, to make provision for on-site car washing. - 13 A clearly signposted parking bay for temporary parking of service and removalist vehicles is to be provided.
 The space is to have the following standards: - i) a minimum dimension of 3.5m x 6m; - ii) a minimum manoeuvring area 7m wide.